frontendlane/responsify.dev/README.md

 - submit button on iphone is bolded

 ## Todos

+### move to astro
+- move to astro
+- keep
+	- unorphan
+	- form initial values (necessary because user preference is stored in local/session storage)
+	- enable form controls
+	- event listeners
+		- submit
+		- reset
+		- copy email
+		- form change
+- remove
+	- restore users position seems unnecessary and buggy on top of that
+	- init.sh
+	- remoe zsh from shell scripts
+- todo
+	- .npmrc vs .nvmrc
+	- pnpm.io/npmrc
+	- for development I'm fine with using nvm because I'll continue using it in the future. for deployment it's unnecessary to have nvm, I can just install the node version I need, especially if it's being deployed in a CI/CD pipeline that discards the build environment after building the site. more research needed here
+		- nvm should be installed via homebrew

 ### this commit
+- pressing reset button after generating css code produces a bug
+- `:any-link` instead of `a` (this probably only needs fixing in reset.scss and globals.pcss)
 - fix sass function not being downloadable
 - .link::before: https://www.stefanjudis.com/today-i-learned/box-decoration-break-helps-to-define-how-elements-should-be-rendered-across/